tomaszs/Spoticy/README.md

 - upload music from any device
 - low network usage

-# Why you should choose Spoticy
+# Why You Should Choose Spoticy

 Online music streaming services decide for you how you experience your music.
 For example, they change how random music works.
 They play music you listen often, instead of random songs you have collected for years.
 In case the service goes down, it is very hard to move to another platform with your playlists.
 You could set up a server using custom hardware or propertiary software.
 But it is tedious, time-consuming.
 The software or hardware can be discontinued and you loose your music.